Tap-Payments/TapGooglePayKit-ReactNative/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C or Swift files, open `example/ios/TapGooglePayRnExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > tap-google-pay-rn`.
+To edit the Objective-C or Swift files, open `example/ios/TapGooglePayRnExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > @tap-payments/google-pay-rn`.

-To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `tap-google-pay-rn` under `Android`.
+To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `@tap-payments/google-pay-rn` under `Android`.

 ### Commit message convention